Euthanasia in Switzerland: Legal situation

+Death investigation and costs

+In Switzerland, every assisted suicide triggers a mandatory investigation due to its classification as a non-natural death.
+This legal requirement, enshrined in the Swiss Criminal Procedure Code, imposes significant financial burdens on cantons, particularly with the increasing number of foreign nationals seeking assisted suicide.
+These investigations typically involve medical examinations and legal inquiries, leading to substantial costs.
+Cantons have explored various strategies to manage these expenses, but the obligation to investigate remains a core principle.

+The canton of Solothurn, for instance, has implemented a cost-saving agreement with Pegasos, an assisted suicide organization.
+By requiring video evidence of self-administration and supplementary information, Solothurn reduces the need for extensive on-site investigations, transferring the body for a more cost-effective forensic examination covered by the organization.
+Additionally, the burden of such costs are held by Pegasos, which passes it back to those seeking assisted suicide, reducing costs to the state.
+This model highlights the ongoing tension between legal requirements and the practical challenges of managing assisted suicide procedures.
+While other cantons grapple with similar cost pressures, the Solothurn initiative is distinctive in its cost-sharing arrangement.
+The broader discussion continues regarding the classification of assisted suicide and the necessity of current investigative protocols, with organizations advocating for a more streamlined, less financially burdensome approach.

 Debate and notable cases

 In November 2006, the Federal Supreme Court of Switzerland rejected a complaint against the canton of Zurich‘s health department, which was filed on behalf of a man who suffered from bipolar disorder and desired to be issued pentobarbital by the state in order to end his life.

 The court advanced that no case can be made that the state has any obligation to facilitate the availability of substances used for euthanasia, as had been argued by the plaintiff based on both the Swiss Federal Constitution and on article 8 of the ECHR.
 However, it also affirmed a right for those suffering from “incurable, permanent, severe psychological disorders" to end their lives.

 In a referendum on 15 May 2011, voters in the canton of Zurich overwhelmingly rejected calls to ban assisted suicide or to outlaw the practice for non-residents.
 Out of more than 278,000 ballots cast, the initiative to ban assisted suicide was rejected by 85 percent of voters and the initiative to outlaw it for foreigners was turned down by 78 percent.

 In a 2007 essay in the Hastings Center Report, bioethicist Jacob M. Appel advocated adopting similar rules in the United States.

 In July 2009, British conductor Sir Edward Downes and his wife Joan died together at a suicide clinic outside Zürich "under circumstances of their own choosing."
 Sir Edward was not terminally ill, but his wife was diagnosed with rapidly developing cancer.

+In May 2022, the Swiss Medical Association issued guidelines tightening assisted suicide regulations.

 In September 2022, French-Swiss film director, screenwriter and film critic Jean-Luc Godard died at his home in Rolle, following an assisted suicide procedure.